BlaineAndersonDev/template-gatsby-forestry/README.md

-### Step ? - Complete:

-Congratulations!
+### __Congratulations!__

 At this point you have a fully functional Static Gatsby Blog, hosted on Netlify, that uses Forestry CMS to add additional content.

-Keep in mind that due to its static nature, live updates take a few minutes to generate as the entire app has to rebuild on any changes at all.
+Keep in mind that due to its static nature, live updates take a few minutes to generate as the entire app has to rebuild on any change at all.

-### Step 3 - Creating New Content Using Forestry:
-Now that everything is hooked up, let's add a new blog post.
-  * Select "Blog Posts" on the sidebar
+To make it clear:
+  * Forestry allows editors to add content directy to the Github Repository using a fancy CMS (Content Management System).
+  * Netlify generates a new build every time a change to the Github Repository is commited (For example, whenever a blog post is made or edited).

+### Bonus - It's still a Gatsby App:
+So we have everything setup to function properly, but maybe we want to change how the blog posts are displayed, or add bios for our authors?

+Well, it's still a Gatsby App, so you can still do all that without messing up anything else you've already setup.

+Head on over to your Github Repository

 ### Step 3 - Local Setup (for):
 Navigate to where you want the blog to live (this command will create a new directory), then run: